YunjiKim/Unsupervised-Keypoint-Learning-for-Guiding-Class-conditional-Video-Prediction/README.md

 This is the pre-built [docker image](https://github.com/pytorch/pytorch) that can run this code.

 #### Dataset
 This code is for the Penn Action dataset.
-This dataset can be downloaded from [here](http://dreamdragon.github.io/PennAction/).
+This dataset can be downloaded [here](http://dreamdragon.github.io/PennAction/).

 #### Pretrained VGG-Net
 For the training, pretrained VGG19 network is needed.
-It can be downloaded from [here](https://github.com/machrisaa/tensorflow-vgg).
+It can be downloaded [here](https://github.com/machrisaa/tensorflow-vgg).

 ## Train